gilburns/Installomator-wiki/Installomator-Exit-Codes.md

 `10`: User aborted update

-`11`: Cloud not quit/kill all blocking processes
+`11`: Could not quit/kill all blocking processes

 `12`: Blocking process found and `silent_fail` is set